Neurodivergent Depression Learning Hub

 Capp, S. (2023).

-Depression and anxiety are increased in autism and ADHD.
-JCPP Advances.
+Depression and anxiety are increased in autism and ADHDJCPP Advances.

 Summarises population data showing both autism and ADHD independently increase risk for depression and anxiety, with the combined diagnosis carrying the highest risk.